 Discharge that is yellow or sticky and pink and comes from a pocket within the skin most commonly indicates an abscess.
 Abscesses are a collection of pus that can occur anywhere on your dog’s body.
 They often occur because of a scratch, bite, or wound caused by another animal or some unknown oopsie.

 You might notice a lump and it may be painful to the touch.
-It’s also common for dogs to run a fever and feel lethargic or inappetent when their body is fighting a bacterial infection such as this.
+It’s also common for dogs to run a fever and feel lethargic or inappetent (not eating) when their body is fighting a bacterial infection such as this.